 Hungary is facing similar regulatory challenges faced by other EU countries.
 On December 2017, the Basel Committee on Banking Supervision (BCBS) published a package of proposed reforms for the industry's global regulatory framework (Basel IV).
-These packages comprise reforms of the standardised approach for credit risk, the IRB-approach, the quantification of company voluntary arrangements' risk and operational risk approaches.
-One principal feature is the way banks calculate risk-weighted assets (RWA).
+These packages comprise reforms of the standardised approach for credit risk, the internal ratings-based approach, the quantification of company voluntary arrangements' risk and operational risk approaches.
+One principal feature is the way banks calculate risk-weighted assets.
 The implementation of the Basel IV framework is a remarkable challenge for the European banking industry, because methodologies for the determination of capital requirements are to be revised.
 The BCBS proposes a nine-year implementation timetable, which allows considerable time for preparation.
 A five-year 'phase-in' period would commence on 1 January 2022, with full implementation anticipated from 1 January 2027.
 For banks, this means that the next steps for efficient implementation must be planned and managed at an early stage and integrated into the organisation's strategy.
-Further regulatory challenges arise from the new EU payment system regulations (PSD2) as well as from the new EU data protection regulation (GDPR), Regulation (EU) No. 2016/679.
-The Hungarian government also continues to decrease the bank levy volume in 2018, which is aimed at boosting credit institution lending activity.
+Further regulatory challenges arise from the new EU payment system regulations (PSD 2) as well as from the new EU data protection regulation, Regulation (EU) No. 2016/679.
+The money transmission system is developing, since an instant payment system was planned to be launched on 1 July 2019, but is postponed until 2 March 2020.
+The instant payment system will be open for third-party payment providers to join.